Handbook of Operating Procedures 5-4430

 - Group Life, Disability and Accident Insurance.
 Group life, disability, and accident insurance may be continued during the employee’s extended military leave.
 Due to the war exclusions set forth in the disability and accident coverages, some employees may elect not to continue group life, disability and accident insurance coverage during active military duty and to reinstate their coverage upon return to employment.
 Group life and disability insurance may be reinstated without an exclusion or waiting period and without a medical examination, provided the employee makes application within ninety (90) days of return to employment.
 No medical examination is required for group accident coverage.

 - Insurance Elections.
-A person who wishes to elect continued insurance coverage during the extended military leave must obtain the appropriate forms from Human Resource Services.
+A person who wishes to elect continued insurance coverage during the extended military leave must obtain the appropriate forms from Human Resources.

 - Premium Payments.
 A person electing coverage during the extended military leave shall pay the full premium amount directly to the University.